dirac-institute/kbmod/docs/source/overview/input_files.rst

 There are two cases where you would want to use an external time file:

-* when the FITS files do not contain timestamp information If no file is included, kbmod will attempt to extract the timestamp from the FITS file header (in the MJD field).
+* when the FITS files do not contain timestamp information If no file is included, KBMOD will attempt to extract the timestamp from the FITS file header (in the MJD field).
 * when you want to prefilter the files based on the parameter `mjd_lims` (see :ref:`Search Parameters`) before loading the file.
       This reduces loading time when accessing a large directory.